 The UK-based company posted a Q4 net profit of $115 million, missing the $285.5 million consensus.
 The underlying replacement cost loss for the full year came in at $5.7 billion.
 During the same period in fiscal 2019, it posted a net profit of $10 billion.
 The market was expecting a full-year net loss of $4.8 billion.

-According to BP, the weaker-than-expected figures were caused by lower oil and gas prices, impacted by the restrictions meant to curb COVID-19.
+According to BP, the weaker-than-expected figures were caused by lower oil and gas prices, impacted by the restrictions meat to curb COVID-19.
 The same is expected to happen in the future.

 “We have had the worst recession, I guess, in the world since the ’40s.
 It was a brutal year, I think, for the oil business — negative prices, fuel demand down 14%, aviation down 50%, and of course we had adjustments to our planning prices which resulted in impairments and write-offs,” stated CEO of BP, Bernard Looney.